SummaryRead the full fact sheet

 To be part of a program, you need to:

-- visit your local pharmacist or dispenser for your daily dose (you pay a dispensing fee when you pick up your methadone)
+- Visit your local or dispenser for your daily dose (you pay a dispensing fee when you pick up your methadone)

-- visit a counsellor.
+- Visit a .
 This may be optional in some cases, but research shows that people on drug treatment programs are more likely to quit heroin successfully if they have comprehensive treatment, including counselling.

 Where to get help